 - Chronic (long-term) pain in the lower back and pelvis

-- Pain during or after sex.
-This is usually described as a "deep" pain and is different from pain felt at the entrance to the vagina when penetration begins.
+- Pain during or after receptive intercourse.
+This is usually described as a "deep" pain and is different from pain felt at the entrance to the vagina or genitals when penetration begins.

 - Intestinal pain